 Strip escalators and elevators never seem to work.
 Here’s why.

-Despite dampened foot traffic from the pandemic, taking care of the lifts is still a “nonstop” operation.
+Despite diminished foot traffic from the pandemic, taking care of the lifts is still a “nonstop” operation.

 Rarely does a day go by without a Strip elevator or escalator out of service.

-Between routine maintenance, cleaning and vandalism, the machines face a number of hurdles that get in the way of smooth operations.
+Between routine maintenance, cleaning and vandalism, the machines face a number of hurdles that deter smooth operations.

 ‘A lot of work’ to maintain